-Sport psychology training takes a systematic approach to teaching control of the mental aspects of high performance.
-Everything learned works to funnel an athlete's thoughts and actions to the task at hand and the moment of high performance.
-When trained, mental skills for athletes builds repeatable elite performance through managing physical, emotional, and psychological distractions and activation of performance routines.
-Training in sport psychology creates an advantage over the competition.
+Mental skills training teaches a systematic approach to controlling the mental game.
+Learned mental skills work to funnel an athlete's thoughts and actions to the task at hand consistently.
+Mental skills training builds consistent elite performance and creates an advantage over the competition.
 The higher the level of competition, the more necessary mental skills training becomes to gain a competitive edge.

 Mental toughness is one of the key mental skills for athletes to develop and one of the fundamental elements to sport psychology.
 It is the ability to persevere when things become difficult.
 Being mentally tough is about the next step, the next rep, and keeping one’s mind focused on the controllable.
 Mental toughness is trained through experience and sharpened through the interaction between the athlete and their sporting experience.

 Goal setting is a powerful and necessary technique for enhancing and facilitating performance.
-Goals help an athlete stick to challenging tasks, remain persistent and confident, focused, and create momentum in the right direction.
-Goal setting is one of the most important mental skills for athletes to harness to improve every facet of performance, but is not maximized or fully understood.
-Mind Right Sport Psychology teaches how to set and conquer outcome, process, and performance goals.
+Goals help an athlete stick to challenging tasks, remain persistent, confident, and focused, and create momentum in the right direction.
+Goal setting is one of the most important mental skills for athletes to harness to improve every facet of performance that is not maximized or fully understood.
+Mind Right Sport Psychology teaches setting and conquering outcome, process, and performance goals.

 Imagery is a way to simulate training of new skills, improve technique, and recover from injury.
 It draws on all relevant senses, including what the athlete sees, hears, smells, tastes, and feels emotionally and physically.
 Imagery creates a mental blueprint to be projected onto future performance.